uncia-dev/VideoQuiz-XBlock/README.md

 This module was made for Seneca College, but you may use the code for your own purposes.

-The module is NOT complete, and will be put on hold until a later time.
+This module is WIP and may take a while longer to complete.

 What is not complete yet
 ------------------------